erik1066/rules-engine/README.md

 # Business Rules Engine for .NET Core

-This library is a C# / .NET Core implementation of the Java [Business Rules Engine](https://github.com/cdcgov/fdns-rules-engine) by Ben Chevallereau.
+This library is a C# / .NET Core rewrite of the Java [Business Rules Engine](https://github.com/cdcgov/fdns-rules-engine) by Ben Chevallereau.
 The Business Rules Engine is an open source project written for the U.S. Centers for Disease Control and Prevention in 2017.
 See https://github.com/CDCgov/fdns-rules-engine/blob/master/AUTHORS.

+The "business rules" are written in Json; see the [FDNS Rules Engine GitHub Repository](https://github.com/cdcgov/fdns-rules-engine) for rule syntax examples.

+This an early prototype meant for testing different ways of implementing the library in .NET Core and is _not_ representative of a production-ready product.
+Do not use in production systems.

 ## License
 The repository utilizes code licensed under the terms of the Apache Software License and therefore is licensed under ASL v2 or later.